🛠 Windows Fix

 Restart Your Computer

-Restarting clears temporary system issues that may be causing permission conflicts.
+Restarting clears temporary system issues causing permission conflicts.

 Enable Built-in Administrator Account

-Windows has a hidden administrator account that has full system access.
+Windows includes a hidden administrator account with full system access.

 Check Group Policy Settings

-Some systems restrict permissions using group policy settings.
+Some systems restrict permissions through group policy configurations.

 Scan for Malware